The aim of the Significant Natural Areas (SNA) Fund is to

-The aim of the SNA Fund is to assist and actively encourage landowners and members of the community to manage, protect and enhance significant native vegetation and significant habitats of native fauna.
+- assist and actively encourage landowners and members of the Timaru District community to manage, protect and enhance significant natural areas; and

 The SNA fund is one method the Timaru District Plan uses to comply with Council’s statutory obligation under the Resource Management Act 1991 to protect significant indigenous vegetation and significant habitats of indigenous fauna.

-The Significant Natural Areas Fund is a contestable fund and each application will be assessed on its merits on a case-by-case basis.
+Projects under this category are those that are initiated by landowners and community groups.
+It is a contestable fund and each application will be assessed on its merits on a case-by-case basis.
 Funding is only available for projects taking place on land within the boundaries of the Timaru District Council.
-The maximum total grant allocated under the scheme is $5,000 (excl GST).
+Landowners are generally required to contribute a minimum of 50% towards the total cost of the project, with the maximum grant allocated under the scheme being $10,000 (excl GST) per project.
 There is no minimum grant amount.
-SNA Fund applications must fall into one of the following categories to be eligible for funding:
+SNA Fund applications under this category must fall into one of the following Types to be eligible for funding:

 |Duty Planner||Phone||03 687 7271|